- Research considers health impact in UK’s second biggest city, Birmingham

 - The cost of air pollution in Birmingham estimated to be up to £470 million a year

 - UK100 network of local leaders supporting plans for Clean Air Zones in major urban areas

-New research commissioned by UK100, a network of local leaders, today demonstrates the human cost of air pollution.
-The studyshows that an eight year old child (born in 2011) could die up to seven months early if exposed over their lifetimes to air pollution.
+The study shows that an eight year old child (born in 2011) could die up to seven months early if exposed over their lifetimes to air pollution.

 The research, which was conducted by King’s College London on behalf of UK100, is based on analysis of data from across the UK’s second biggest city, Birmingham.

 This is the first time that new government guidance on “mortality burdens” of air pollution developed by a government advisory committee (COMEAP) have been applied in practice in a large city area.
 The study looks at the combined impact of PM2.5 (particulate matter) and NO2 (Nitrogen Dioxide), two of the leading causes of poor health from air pollution.
 These pollutants could cause up to 36,000 deaths across the UK every year, and contribute to a wide range of health conditions including asthma, lung cancer, heart disease, strokes and diabetes.

 The report calculates that the annualised health impact of air pollution in Birmingham is up to £470 million every year.
 The impact of air pollution is considered to be worse than some other major cities in the UK – the report says there is a higher loss of life expectancy in Birmingham than in Manchester, which was also recently studied by King’s College London.
 Overall, the excess mortality cost to the UK of air pollution has been estimated at between £8.5bn and £20.2bn a year.